metadaddy/Database.com-FDW-for-PostgreSQL/README.md

     `SELECT` a column with a condition

-        postgres=# SELECT "Email" FROM contacts WHERE "LastName" LIKE 'G%';
+        postgres=# SELECT email FROM contacts WHERE lastname LIKE 'G%';
-        NOTICE:  SOQL query is SELECT LastName,Email FROM Contact WHERE LastName LIKE 'G%' Email
+        NOTICE:  SOQL query is SELECT lastname,email FROM Contact WHERE lastname LIKE 'G%' email
         -------------------
          rose@edge.com
          jane_gray@uoa.edu